caiocmello/news-mood/README.md

 ![](./img/dataset_overview.png)

 It is interesting to notice how the number of tweets published by @BBCBreaking reduced over the years.
+NOTE: The year 2022 data goes only until July.

 ## Data Analysis